 Participation in 401(k)s and IRAs

 In order to have a 401(k), you must work for an employer that offers this type of plan as part of its benefit package.
 Because it is a benefit, your employer may limit which employees may join the plan.
 Contributions are usually made through deductions from your paycheck.

 Any individual who is younger than 72 and earning an income can set up an IRA through a bank or other financial institution.
 You as an individual are responsible for establishing the plan and contributing to it.

-Most individuals can contribute a maximum of $6,000 (in 2020) to an IRA or $7,000 if you are 50 or older.
+Most individuals can contribute a maximum of $6,500 (in 2023) to an IRA, or an annual total of $7,500 if you are 50 or older.
 Some of the contributions may be tax-deductible, depending on your income and marital status.